FACEBOOK BLUESKY INSTAGRAM YOUTUBE PINTEREST PATREON

 Another has you fill a gas-tank to access a bridge - complete with dubious animation (right).

 It's not an underused mechanic either.
 There are several moments where one member will be cut off from the rest of the game requiring puzzle solving to continue.
-At one point, you get trapped in a booby-trapped cave of sorts that, unbeknownst to you, requires a remote control to deactivate.
+At one point, you get stuck in a booby-trapped cave of sorts that, unbeknownst to you, requires a remote control to deactivate.
 The other three are free to search around the surprisingly large area until you find it.
-The item puzzles don't often stray from the "use thing on thing" mode of game design by inventory management is smoothly implemented.
-One key will pause the game allowing you to scroll through your collected items while another gives you the opportunity to do it n real time.
-Whatever the cursor hovers over before returning to the game will be the active item which can be used using the Enter button.
+The item puzzles don't often stray from the "use thing on thing" mode of game design and yet inventory management is smoothly implemented.
+One key will pause the game allowing you to scroll through your collected items at leisure while another gives you the opportunity to do it in real time, though don't get the two confused when in combat.
+From this point on, whatever object is highlighted before returning to the game will be the active item which can be used by hitting the Enter button.
 Some items can be combined and some of their uses are a little obtuse, but there's nothing here that would challenge classic point-and-click fans.
 I would say that even the controversial move to keyboard controls isn't much of a deterrent.

 If I were to have a gripe, it's with the glib nature of the script and plot, often delving into cringy meta territory.
-Our macho army man will comment on the arbitrary edge of the game-screen before acting as if the game designers are threatening him to say some nice things.
-I'm all for comedy in games, and Codename Hellsquad does have room for it, but it's not the greatest here, as if its only there to amuse the writer and not the player.
-It is also a substitute for character, as everyone - including the NPCs you can talk to - sound the same.
-They each have a slightly sarcastic tone and an incompetent work ethic as they bribe you to help them do their job - usually with alcohol.
-There's enough banter keep you entertained, but not enough to truly get you invested with their overall predicament.
+Our macho army man will comment on the arbitrary edge of the game-screen before acting as if the game designers are threatening him to say some nice things about the graphics.
+I'm all for comedy in games, and Codename Hellsquad does have room for it, but it's not the greatest here, as if its only there to amuse the bored writer and not to entertain the player.
+It is also an unfit substitute for any kind of characterisation.
+Everyone - including the NPCs you can talk to - sound like the are speaking with the same voice.
+Each have a slightly sarcastic tone and an incompetent work ethic as they bribe you to help them do their job - usually with alcohol.
+There's enough banter to keep you entertained, but not enough to truly get you invested with their overall predicament.

 Switching between the four cadets can be a type of quick travel, but there are other options available (left).